danascheider/skyrim_inventory_management/docs/api/resources/shopping-list-items.md

 ## Automatically Managed Aggregate Lists

-Skyrim Inventory Management makes use of automatically managed aggregate lists to help users track an aggregate of what items they need for different properties.
-The aggregate list is created automatically when the client creates a user's first regular shopping list, and is destroyed automatically when the client deletes the user's last regular shopping list.
-When items are added, updated, or destroyed from any of a user's regular lists, aggregate list items are updated as described in this section.
+Skyrim Inventory Management makes use of automatically managed aggregate lists to help users track an aggregate of what items they need for different properties in each game.
+The aggregate list is created automatically when the client creates a the first regular shopping list for a game, and is destroyed automatically when the client deletes the game's last regular shopping list.
+When items are added, updated, or destroyed from any of a game's regular lists, aggregate list items are updated as described in this section.

 (Ensuring automatic management of aggregate lists does require some work on the part of SIM developers.
 If you are working on lists in SIM and would like information on how to keep them synced, head over to the [`Aggregatable` docs](/docs/aggregate-lists.md).)

 ### Creating a New List Item

-If the client requests a new list item be created on a user's regular list, one of the following things will happen:
+If the client requests a new list item be created on a regular list, one of the following things will happen:

 * If there is not an item with the same (case-insensitive) `description` on the aggregate list, then an item with the same `description`, `quantity`, and `notes` will be created on the aggregate list.
 * If there is an item with the same (case-insensitive) `description` on the aggregate list, then that item will be updated: